ajithkumarkannan/ajithkumarkannan/README.md

 # 👨‍💻 About Me

-* 🎓 Currently a Graduate Student Pursuing M.S. in Health Informatics at Rutgers University (Graduating May 2025).
+* 🎓 M.S. in Health Informatics Graduate from Rutgers University, New Brunswick, New Jersey (Graduated in May 2025).

-* 🏥 Former Quality Analytics Intern at Alameda Health System (AHS) & Clinical Intern at Sir Run Run Shaw Hospital Affiliated to Zhejiang University (浙江大学).
+* 🏥 Former Quality Analytics Intern at Alameda Health System (AHS) & Clinical Intern at Sir Run Run Shaw Hospital Affiliated with Zhejiang University (浙江大学).

 * 🔬 Passionate about healthcare informatics, Healthcare Quality analytics, and Patient Care.